 Tulsa explained in a statement that the football team “had a nine-day pause due to multiple positive [COVID-19] tests and was limited to seven practices in the 17 days of preseason camp,” which began on Aug.
 7.

 Tulsa Athletic Director Derrick Gragg added, “Without time to properly prepare physically we would be putting our student-athletes at a greater risk of injury.”
-This applies to not only the sport of football, but also baseball and hockey workouts as well.

 In attempting to deal with COVID-19 protocols effectively, the Tulsa football team has been limited in practice sessions since the beginning of preseason camp on August 7.
 Tulsa had a nine-day pause due to multiple positive tests and was limited to seven practices in the 17 days of preseason camp.